zer0cache/matic-docs/docs/develop/alchemy.md

 You can download and create a Metamask account for free [here](https://metamask.io/download.html).
 Once you've created an account, follow these steps to set up the Polygon network on your wallet.

-1. Select “Settings” from the drop down menu on the top right corner of your Metamask wallet.
+1. Select “Settings” from the drop-down menu in the top right corner of your Metamask wallet.
 2. Select “Networks” from the menu to the left.
 3. Connect your wallet to the Mumbai Testnet using the following parameters.